What Is Elderly Financial Abuse?

 If you think you are the victim of financial abuse, take the steps discussed above.
 Report the abuse to law enforcement or the appropriate state agency.
 Then strongly consider speaking with a lawyer as soon as possible.

-You can also take important steps ahead of time to avoid getting exploited altogether.
+You can also take important steps in advance to avoid exploitation altogether.

-Elizabeth Forspan, a partner at Forspan Klear, says averting abuse starts with a good estate plan.
+Elizabeth Forspan, a partner at Forspan Klear in Great Neck, New York, says averting abuse starts with a good estate plan.
 “From a financial perspective, the advance planning piece is very important,” she says.
 “It all goes together to prevent the abuse and the neglect.”

-For example, when a family member is entering a long-term care facility, those with enough funds may be able to hire a private aide who can help safeguard a loved one from abuse.
+When a family member is entering a long-term care facility, those with enough funds can hire a private aide to help safeguard a loved one from abuse.

 “Doing estate planning is one important thing,” says Zdychnec.
 In addition to having a will, it is essential to appoint a power of attorney (POA).
 There are different types of POA, including healthcare POAs and financial POAs.
 If you become incapacitated, the POA has a fiduciary duty to act in your best interests in making decisions on your behalf.

-“Ideally, when you do an estate plan, it means you’ve sat down with a lawyer who honors your wishes and gets enough information about your situation to be confident that they are appointing an appropriate person to be a surrogate decision-maker for you,” Zdychnec says.
+“Ideally, when you do an estate plan, it means you’ve sat down with a lawyer who honors your wishes and gets enough information about your situation.
+You can feel confident that they are appointing an appropriate person to be a surrogate decision-maker for you,” Zdychnec says.

-Having a POA “is legal protection all by itself—legally empowering someone you know and trust to act in your best interests, preferably long before you actually need them to.”
+Having a POA “is legal protection all by itself — legally empowering someone you know and trust to act in your best interests.”

 Document Everything and Keep Evidence